Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

 {We might even argue that anisotropic growth related to both SDGBM and dislocation glide contributes in effect (due to their simultaneous presence) to apparent isotropic growth.
 However, as discussed above the leading orientation dependence of both effects is well within the resolution of experiment and, therefore, allows us to discriminate between simultaneous presence of both processes or contribution of a single process.
 Clearly, our experimental evidence reflecting that grain growth evolves basically grain-shape preserving favors SDGBM as the root cause of growth.
 Yet, this rationale relies upon the assumption that both processes contribute with well resolvable growth rates to overall growth.
-Therefore, to this end we cannot discard the presence of dislocation glide since its effect on grain-shape change may be so small that it is beyond the resolution associated with probing size by x-ray line broadening; we come back to this problem in the following section.}
+Therefore, to this end we cannot discard the presence of dislocation glide since its effect on grain-shape change may be so small that it is beyond the resolution associated with probing size by X-ray line broadening; we come back to this problem in the following section.}

-{To estimate the contribution of SDGBM to overall strain, we refer to a simple model displayed in Fig. \ref{fig:CouplingSketch}.
-We assume growth of the middle grain in response to the applied shear stress $\tau$ which induces a shear strain $\gamma=\Delta x/3D$.
-The shear strain can also be expressed as $\gamma=\beta\Delta D/3D$, where $\Delta D$ denotes the grain growth relative to the initial grain size $D$.
-Using the $\Dvol$-data in Fig. \ref{fig:GrainSizeEvolution}, an average coupling factor of $ \langle \beta \rangle = 0.3$ \cite{Molodov2011} and the relation $\varepsilon=\gamma/\sqrt{3}$, it is straightforward to compute the relative contribution $\varepsilon_\mathrm{SDGBM}/\varepsilon_\mathrm{a}$ of SDGBM as a function of applied strain.
-The resulting evolution of the SDGBM share is shown in Fig. \ref{fig:SDGBMShare} together with the value from the TEM analysis (see Fig. \ref{fig:GSinitial}), which we discuss in the following section.
-It should be noted that by letting both GBs move in opposite vertical and horizontal directions, as shown in Fig. \ref{fig:CouplingSketch}, we estimate an upper bound for the associated shear strain.}
+To estimate the contribution of SDGBM to overall strain, we refer to a simple model displayed in Fig. \ref{fig:CouplingSketch}.
+We assume growth of the middle grain in response to the applied shear stress $\tau$ which induces a shear-strain $\gamma=\Delta x/3D$.
+The shear-strain can also be expressed as $\gamma=\beta\Delta D/3D$, where $\Delta D$ denotes the grain growth relative to the initial grain size $D$.
+Using the $\Dvol$-data in Fig. \ref{fig:GrainSizeEvolution}, an average coupling factor of $ \langle \beta \rangle = 0.3$ \cite{Molodov2011} and the relation $\varepsilon=\gamma/\sqrt{3}$ {\cite{Argon2008}}, it is straightforward to compute the relative contribution $\varepsilon_\mathrm{SDGBM}/\varepsilon_\mathrm{a}$ of SDGBM as a function of applied strain.
+The resulting evolution of the SDGBM share is shown in Fig. \ref{fig:SDGBMShare} together with the value from the TEM analysis (see Fig. \ref{fig:GSinitial} and \ref{fig:GSdeformed}), which we discuss in the following section.
+It should be noted that by letting both GBs move in opposite vertical and horizontal directions, as shown in Fig. \ref{fig:CouplingSketch}, we estimate an upper bound for the associated shear-strain.